 HotelsByDay originally launched with 30 hotels in both New York and Chicago.
 A year later they had over 500 hotels in 270 cities worldwide are available through the platform.

-HotelsByDay launched a sister app and website, named FlexBook, meant to provide overnight hotel room stays with extended check in/out options, in an attempt to fix needing to purchase extra nights to accommodate an early check in or late check out.
+FlexBook, meant to provide overnight hotel room stays with extended check in/out options, is HotelsByDay’s sister app and website.
+The idea came in an attempt to fix the need to purchase extra nights to accommodate an early check-in or late checkout.

 |$250,000 for 3%||$250,000 for 5%||Chris Sacca|